shawnphoffman/scruffy-pod/README.md

-# Just Shillin'
+# Scruffy Lookin' Podcasters

-Official website for the Just Shillin' podcast.
+Official website for the Scruffy Lookin' Podcasters.